-Bad breath, or halitosis (the medical name) pronounced, hal-e-toe-sis, is a “a noticeable and unpleasant odor in the breath.
-It can be embarrassing, and often hard to recognize because it’s very hard to smell your own breath.
+Bad breath, or halitosis (the medical name) pronounced, hal-e-toe-sis, is “a noticeable and unpleasant odor in the breath.”
+It can be embarrassing and sometime difficult to know whether or not you have bad breath because it’s hard to smell your own breath.

 Most of the time bad breath is caused when food collects and then gets trapped between the teeth and the tongue.
 The food that’s stuck breaks down and releases bacteria.
 The bacteria then release a sulfur gas, which smells bad.
 Bad breath can also be caused by bacteria trapped in the sinus passages of the nose when a person has a sinus infection.